chitram1/ecber/README.md

 The function `ber_analyze_file` calculates the entropy rate from an input Excel file that either (1) has gone through the file conversion function described in the previous section or (2) is exported by Noldus Observer.
 For additional in-depth detail about the parameters and output of this function, please refer to **ccber's** SDD folder and their README file.

 Of Note:
 In the entropy functions above, we have examples with set event codes included.
 The functions are hardcoded with these written into the variables, but you will be able to generalize the codes based on your research project.
 However, the behavior list input will require the same number as inputs as the functions have set in the parameter list, but you can change the names to include what your project codes are.
+If one of the signals written in our behavior_types list is not in our codebook, such as negative affect, it needs to stay in the list as a placeholder but it won't impact any of the calculations.

 For example, below we have the behavior list as written for our ecber specifications, but you can change the codes as catered to your project: